NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Encounter at Blackwall Keep.md

 > Advance the players to level 7.

 # Part Three: Terror Below
+> [!note]+ Read Aloud — Return to Blackwall Keep
+> As you approach the battered stronghold, it’s clear the battle is over—but the tension hasn't left.
+The smell of blood and smoke still clings to the air, and soldiers hurry from post to post with drawn weapons and anxious glances toward the tower.
+Something is wrong.
+>
+> A nervous corporal meets you at the gate, face pale and voice shaking.
+“You’d better come inside,” he says.
+“It’s… it’s not over.”
+Inside the keep, the soldiers speak in hushed tones of something worse than lizardfolk.
+A door in the lower level—long sealed—was broken open during the initial assault.
+The pale young corporal, shifts nervously and gripping his weapon too tightly.
+“You should know... we’ve got a problem,” he says.
+“Something got loose down there.”
+>
+> He explains: during the initial raid, one of the lizardfolk broke through a reinforced door on the ground floor—a door the soldiers had sealed long ago, not to protect treasure, but to keep something in.
+They thought it would die.
+They thought maybe they'd find a cure.
+“It used to be our friend,” the corporal says, voice cracking.
+“He changed.
+Turned into... something else.
+We didn’t have the heart to kill him.
+We just locked him away.”
+Now it’s loose.
+And it’s not alone.
+Two soldiers are missing—dragged into the basement.
+The others have heard sounds ever since: heavy footsteps, low moans, the scratching of bone on stone… and voices.
+The captives are still alive.
+For now.
+>
+> The soldiers have barricaded the basement door with spare wood and broken doors, but just looking at it you know it won’t hold forever.
+They say they’ve caught glimpses of the things through gaps—gaunt figures, flesh crawling with green worms, moving with chilling purpose.
+“They’re not mindless,” a sergeant mutters.
+“They wait.
+Plan.
+Take us one at a time.”
+>
+> Just then, a soft thump echoes from below.
+The barricade shudders slightly.
+The spawn are waiting.

 When the PCs return to Blackwall Keep, they find the soldiers in a panic.
 It seems that one of the lizardfolk wo entered the keep on the initial raid reached the basement level and smashed the lock on a certain door in ground floor, thinking the extra security meant treasure was inside.
 The monster once locked behind the door is now free to roam the keep and has snatched two soldiers, dragging them into the basement.
 The soldiers have used spare wood and doors to barricade the entrance to the basement, but the creatures (they now so hear more than one creature moving around so they know the monster hasn't eaten the two captives) are strong enough that it’s only a temporary solution.
 They apologize to the PCs for not telling them about the threat earlier, but they still felt reluctant to kill the creature that was once their friend, and thought that by locking it away it would die or they would find a way to save him.
 As an example of the strength of their secrecy, even Marzena didn't know about the captive spawn, as she was told the last mage went mad and wandered into the swamp one night.
 The soldiers can describe what their friend looked like when he changed (a zombie-like creature with green worms crawling in his flesh) and the glimpses they've had since then confirm this appearance.

 Three spawn now wander the basement level of the keep, forcing the soldiers to share space in the upper levels.
 The undead trio batter at the soldiers’ barricade every day, and when they break through they grab any soldier within reach, two or more of them grappling their captive, hauling him back to the basement to let the worms do their work (and giving the soldiers time to rebuild the barricade).
 This shows the monsters aren't mindless zombies and use tactics.
 Like all spawn created recently in the service of Ithane and Dragotha, their objective is to multiply rather than kill, so they snatch opponents one at a time rather than trying an open battle where potential prey may be killed.